Units¶

 Arithmetic¶

-support arithmetic operations through operator
+In Kotlin, Area and Length support arithmetic operations through operator overloading,

-overloading, converting between scalars, lengths, and areas as needed.
+converting between scalars, lengths, and areas as needed.

 val manhattanBlock: Area = (1.miles / 20.0) * (1.miles / 7.0)